nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. User double clicks on QuickCache.jar
 2. QuickCache opens and shows a list of flashcards
-3. User forgets the options of a question
+3. User forgets the choices of a flashcard's question
 4. User requests to open a specific flashcard in the list
-5. QuickCache opens the flashcard and displays the options
+5. QuickCache opens the flashcard and displays the choices

 	Use case ends.

 **Extensions**

-* 2a.
-The list is empty.

-  	Use case ends.

 * 4a.
 The given index is invalid.

   * 4a1.
 QuickCache shows an error message.

     Use case resumes at step 3.

+**Use case: UC14 - Clear statistics of a flashcard**

+**Preconditions: User has QuickCache open.**

+**MSS**

+1. User requests for statistics of a flashcard
+2. QuickCache displays statistics of the flashcard
+3. User clears the statistics of the flashcard
+4. User requests for statistics of the flashcard
+5. QuickCache displays reset statistics of the flashcard

+    Use case ends.

+**Extensions**

+* 1a.
+The given index is invalid.

+  * 1a1.
+QuickCache shows an error message.

+    Use case resumes at step 1.

 ****
 ### Non-Functional Requirements